Thesis

 DEFERRED(not imputed). - Mutant baseline shifts (Complex I rate factor for gas-1, gas-2, nduf-6, ndus-8, nuo-1 per Kayser 2001; NCA leak factor for unc-79, unc-80 per Sedensky 1992; synaptic weight scaling for Gαo loss-of-function in goa-1, dgk-1 per Lackner 1999, Nurrish 1999).

 - One free calibration parameter (α = 0.13), tuned only against halothane WT (Crowder 1996, EC50 = 340 µM aqueous).
 All downstream gates use the same locked α.
+(P7 close-out caveat: this narrows to “one fitted scalar conditional on a

-- Ensemble protocol: 60 s simulation × 5 seeds per (anesthetic, dose, genotype).
+sat_pamagnitude ladder of undecidable a-priori provenance and a 3 Hz quiescence cutoff whose value was hardcoded post-preregistration” — see Adversarial close-out.) - Ensemble protocol: 60 s simulation × 5 seeds per (anesthetic, dose, genotype).
 545 sims total; 8-core parallel; 23 min wall on RTX 4060 Ti host.

 Validation gates